goravel/docs/security/authentication.md

 3. `ExpireAt`: Expire time;
 4. `IssuedAt`: Issued time;

-> If the value of err is anything other than ErrorTokenExpired, then the payload should be nil.
+> If the value of err is anything other than `ErrorTokenExpired`, the payload should be nil.

 You can judge whether the Token is expired by err: